amgarton47/CS62data-structures/tools/README.md

 ## projects not covered by full autograder suites

-    3. run the compile_and_run.sh script (which will may require a per-project report.sh script (that should have come from the test_suite directory).
+    3. run the compile_and_run.sh script (whose reporting may draw ona per-project report_messages.sh that should have come from the test_suite directory).

        Again, te most common problems involve compilation errors or files that students moved to a different place in the hierarchy.
 I make